 It is the responsibility of each chapter to ensure that each of the area’s components has been completed, and that the necessary forms, reports, and verification are submitted by the deadline.

 The Center for Student Involvement will provide a standards application to each chapter, and it will provide instructions for collecting the required documentation.
 It is strongly recommended that each chapter assign one of its officers (e.g., the awards chair) the responsibility of maintaining the required documentation throughout the year.
 A training session for the chapter officers responsible for documentation will be held each year.

 Each area will be evaluated separately for the possibility of receiving commendations in the individual areas of evaluation.
-These awards will be presented at the Cardinal Leadership Awards Reception.
+These awards will be presented during Greek Week.